 Today, small wooden shacks, modern ecological homes and elaborate grand mansions all lie incongruously together on Tigre’s islands, which stretch over 8,700 sq. kilometers.

-Many of the houses are ‘dream homes’ thought up by their owners and the result is an architectural hodgepodge of different styles and tastes.
 Home-building projects range from elaborate eyesores to stunning structural wonders and everything in between.

 All the houses have one thing is common — they are built on stilts to avoid flooding when Tigre’s riverbanks overflow during heavy rain.

 Services on the Islands of the Delta